EV Charge Calculator

 Which one has more range?

-Both sit in the same range class with no dramatic gap, and both measure range on optimistic test cycles, so the realistic range on Indonesia roads is lower than the claim.
-A fair range comparison is best made on realistic-range estimates — the side-by-side figures are available in the comparison tool and on the per-car pages.
+Both sit in the same range class with no dramatic gap, but they are measured on different test standards (the Atto 3 on NEDC, the Omoda E5 on the stricter WLTP), so comparing raw brochure numbers can mislead.
+A fair range comparison is best made on realistic-range estimates, whose side-by-side figures are available in the comparison tool and on the per-car pages.

 Calculate for your car